Kergalli/token-action-hud-dragonbane/README.md

 The HUD is organized into logical sections that can be collapsed or repositioned:

 1. **📊 Stats**: HP, WP, Movement, Encumbrance, Ferocity, Monster Traits, Injuries with visual status indicators
-2. **⚔️ Combat**: Weapons and Combat Actions (First Aid, Rally, Dodge)
+2. **⚔️ Combat**: Weapons and Combat Actions (First Aid, Rally, Dodge) with right-click rules summaries
 3. **🧙‍♂️ Spells**: Magic Tricks, Rank 1-3 spells with preparation status
 4. **👹 Monster**: Random/Specific Attacks, Weapon Damage, Defend (Monster actors only)
 5. **🎯 Skills**: Core, Weapon, and Secondary skills (configurable display)
 6. **⭐ Abilities**: Character abilities and special powers with grouped display for multiples
 7. **🛡️ Conditions**: Attribute conditions and status effects with active indicators
 8. **🎒 Inventory**: Armor, Helmets, Items organized by type, currency
-9. **🔧 Utility**: Rest actions, Journey actions, Light Test, Fear Test, Severe Injury, and other tools
+9. **🔧 Utility**: Rest actions, Journey actions (with right-click rules), Light Test, Fear Test, Severe Injury, and other tools

 ---